+XVIII.
 XVII.
 Procedure Review

-The Vice President for Student Affairs shall review these procedures periodically to ensure that procedures are meeting the needs of the Rutgers University community.
+The University Administration and/or Office of the vVice President for Student Affairs shall review these procedures periodically every twelve (12) years to ensure that procedures are meeting the needs of the Rutgers University community.

 Procedures for Funding Special Student Organizations